-Since 1922, October is nationally observed as Fire Prevention Month.
+Since 1922, October has been nationally observed as Fire Prevention Month.
 It commemorates the Great Chicago Fire of 1871.
-Although we have come a long way since this tragedy, there are many American’s who are still unclear on how to fully protect their homes.
+Although we have come a long way since this tragedy, there are many Americans who are still unclear on how to fully protect their homes.

 Understanding the most common causes of fire around the home and what you can do to protect yourself is a good place to start.

 Common Causes of Fire

 The National Fire Protection Association (NFPA) lists these as some of the most common causes of home fires:

 Candles.
 Christmas, New Year’s Day, and Christmas Eve are the three top days for home candle fires.
 Why not try a safer alternative – LED candles glow just like the real thing and you can even find products that look like a real flickering flame..

 Smoking.
 It’s the leading cause of fire deaths in the U.S.

 Cooking.
 Keep a watchful eye on what you’re cooking.
 Follow instructions by the book for electric and gas appliances and turkey fryers, grills, and smokers.
 And take precautions to prevent scalds from overheated beverages, steam, and hot oil.